-Although the organisation running the library service may not be a local authority (e.g. they may be a commissioned library service), it’s the authority that has statutory responsibility for the library service, and should be listed.
+Although the organisation running the library service may be different (e.g. they may be a commissioned library service), it’s the local authority that has statutory responsibility for the library service, and should be listed.

 An exception to this is Northern Ireland, as Libraries NI have statutory responsibility for libraries.

 It is recommended for each authority to be consistent as to whether the word ‘Library’ is included in their library names.

 The name should be consistent wherever it is listed.
 This is important for linking data between datasets.
 For example, the physical visits dataset does not include data to show whether the library is colocated with other services.
 That data is held in the libraries dataset.
 Combining both datasets relies on the two datasets sharing the same library names.

 The 25th December 2019 could be written in multiple ways.